kohana/userguide/README.md

 ### If you know git:

 **Bluehawk's forks all have a `docs` branch.
-Please do all work in that branch.**  As a side note, the "docs" branch of [http://github.com/bluehawk/kohana] contains git submodule links to all the other "docs" branches, so you can clone that to easily get all the docs.
+Please do all work in that branch.**

+To make pulling all the docs branches easier, the "docs" branch of [http://github.com/bluehawk/kohana](http://github.com/bluehawk/kohana) contains git submodule links to all the other "docs" branches, so you can clone that to easily get all the docs.
 The main Kohana docs are in [http://github.com/bluehawk/core/tree/docs/guide/kohana/], and docs for each module are in each module in the guide folder.
+(Again, make sure you are in the `docs` branch.)

 **Short version**: Fork bluehawk's fork of the module whose docs you wish to improve (e.g. `git://github.com/bluehawk/orm.git` or `git://github.com/bluehawk/core.git`), checkout the `docs` branch, make changes, and then send bluehawk a pull request.